ryandeussing/jimhopper/_the-brain/cycles.md

 To sustain that seeking to engage with our suffering, and to find success in doing so, we need *support.* For many of us that support will come mostly from a therapist or counselor; religious or spiritual teachers can be extremely helpful too.

 Indeed, as shown in the image depicting this healing cycle (below), it can involve seeking a variety of resources that enable engagement with suffering and its transformation.
 These may include not only healing-promoting support from others, but learning new skills for regulating our emotions and thoughts.
 Other necessary resources may include knowledge of and insights into human suffering and healing, in general and in ourselves as unique individuals; healing attitudes, including compassion and kindness toward our suffering; and cultivating new habits that help us engage with and transform suffering, to replace old habits that only exacerbate it.
-(Many of these capacities depend on the brain’s executive circuitry; see&nbsp;[Key Brain Circuitries](/the-brain/key-brain-circuitries/).)
+(Many of these capacities depend on the brain’s executive circuitry; see [Key Brain Circuitries](/the-brain/key-brain-circuitries/).)

 ![](/uploads/versions/brain_cycles_revised3---x----837-656x---.png)